deel-ai/deel_dataset_manager/README.md

 ## Configuration:

 While a configuration file is not strictly required for the moment, it is still recommended to create one.
-The configuration file specifies where the datasets should be downloaded from, or if the datasets do no have to be downloaded (e.g. on Google Cloud).
+The configuration file specifies how the datasets should be downloaded, or if the datasets do no have to be downloaded (e.g. on Google Cloud).

+The configuration file should be at `$HOME/.deel/config.yml`:

+- On Windows system it is `C:\Users\$USERNAME\.deel\config.yml` unless you have set the `HOME` environment variable.
-The configuration file should be at `$HOME/.deel/config.yml` (the `DEEL_CONFIGURATION_FILE` can be used to specify the location of the configuration file).
+- The `DEEL_CONFIGURATION_FILE` environment variable can be used to specify the location of the configuration file if you do not want to use the default one.

+### Basic configuration

-The configuration file is a simple YAML file:
+The configuration file is a simple YAML file.
+Below is the default example for a WebDAV configuration using the standard `https://datasets.deel.ai` server for fetching datasets.

 ```yaml
 # Version of the configuration (currently 1):